 The IP address of the NMS is 1.1.1.5; the IP address of the switch (Agent) is 1.1.1.9.
 Scenario 1: The NMS network administrative software uses SNMP protocol to obtain data from the switch.

-Switch(config)#snmp-server community rw private

-Switch(config)#snmp-server community ro public

-Switch(config)#snmp-server securityip 1.1.1.5
+The configuration on the switch is listed below: Switch(config)#snmp-server enable Switch(config)#snmp-server community rw private Switch(config)#snmp-server community ro public Switch(config)#snmp-server securityip 1.1.1.5